fusaty/freax/Documentation/userspace-api/landlock.rst

 Kernel support
 ==============

-Landlock was first introduced in Linux 5.13 but it must be configured at build time with ``CONFIG_SECURITY_LANDLOCK=y``.
+Landlock was first introduced in freax 5.13 but it must be configured at build time with ``CONFIG_SECURITY_LANDLOCK=y``.
 Landlock must also be enabled at boot time as the other security modules.
 The list of security modules enabled by default is set with ``CONFIG_LSM``.
 The kernel configuration should then